apache/incubator-resilientdb/TEAM_SETUP.md

 ```

 **How to get API keys:**
+- **Gemini (Recommended):** https://makersuite.google.com/app/apikey → Create API key → Copy and paste
 - **DeepSeek:** https://www.deepseek.com/ → Sign up → Get API key
-- **Gemini:** https://makersuite.google.com/app/apikey → Get API key
 - **LlamaCloud:** https://cloud.llamaindex.ai/ → Sign up → Get API key
-- **Supabase:** From your Supabase project dashboard
+- **Supabase:** From your Supabase project dashboard (if using cloud PostgreSQL)

+**Note:**
+- Gemini API key is recommended for best LLM performance
-**Note:** API keys are optional - Nexus will work without them, but some features may be limited.
+- Other API keys are optional - Nexus will work without them, but some features may be limited

 #### **7.5: Set Up Nexus Database Schema**